arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/04.motorized-ball-valve/content.md

 Before you attach the wires to the board you need to ensure that the Phoenix connectors are in place.

 **The Latching Circuitry**
 A Latching Circuit has 2 inputs for Positive(P) and Negative(N) signals and 1 output.
-Latches allows you to store the previous state of the signal that passes through either of the pins and maintains the state until you pass a new signal.
+Latches allow you to store the previous state of the signal that passes through either of the pins and maintains the state until you pass a new signal.
 Signal passed through the positive and the negative pins will also determine the direction of the signal to the valve.
 The Edge Control board comes with 8 pairs of Latches each labeled from 1N:1P up to 8N:8P.

 Connect the red and the blue wire to `1N` and `1P` of your Edge Control board.
 As the valve doesn't come with internal drivers to store the state of the motor, we will use the `Latching_out` pins, instead of `Latching_out_cmd`, these are the ones that include drivers on the Edge Control.